tum-pbs/pbdl-book/supervised-discuss.md

 ❌ Con:
 - Lots of data needed.
 - Sub-optimal performance, accuracy and generalization.

-Outlook: any interactions with external "processes" (such as embedding into a solver) are tricky with supervised training.
+- Interactions with external "processes" (such as embedding into a solver) are difficult.

+The next chapters will explain how to alleviate these shortcomings of supervised training.
 First, we'll look at bringing model equations into the picture via soft-constraints, and afterwards we'll revisit the challenges of bringing together numerical simulations and learned approaches.